Cops: Jailed man arrested in 3 Nassau burglaries

 Nassau County police have arrested a Pennsylvania man and charged him with the burglaries of two Nassau eateries and a salon, thefts that they said he carried out in 2015 and 2016.

-He is scheduled to be arraigned in First District Court on Thursday on charges of third-degree burglary, third- and –fourth-degree criminal mischief and petit larceny, police said.
+He is scheduled to be arraigned in First District Court in Hempstead on Thursday on charges of third-degree burglary, third- and –fourth-degree criminal mischief and petit larceny, police said.

 It was unclear late Wednesday whether Esposito had retained an attorney.